Living With This Object

 -

-Type: Chest of drawers
+Type: Chest of drawers; tall, narrow six-drawer case

-Style: Louis XV-style (provincial revival)
+Style: Louis XV style (provincial revival)

 Date: Circa 1890–1920

-Origin: Not established
+Origin: Not established (unmarked; French-language paper label)

 Dimensions: 21 W × 14 D × 41½ H in.